Veluthil/Docker-FastAPI/README.md

    cd Docker-FastAPI
    ```

+3. Install the required Python dependencies:

+    ```bash
+    pip install -r requirements.txt
+    ```
+   This will install the necessary dependencies for the FastAPI application.

-3. Build the Docker image (you can call it however you like):
+4. Build the Docker image (you can call it however you like):

    ```bash
    docker build -t fastapi-app .